Acapulco Shore: Series 1 (2014)

 Acapulco Shore began filming in July 2014 in Acapulco, Mexico and was broadcast throughout Latin America in September of that year.
 Acapulco Shore brings discussions, love triangles and scandalous moments of young people selected in the city.

-On August 24, 2014, days before the official broadcast, the official cast of Acapulco Shore was revealed during the broadcast of the 2014 MTV Video Music Awards that took place at The Forum, in Inglewood, California, where they met Talia Loaiza, Luis Caballero, Fernando Lozada, Manelyk Gonzalez, Tadeo Fernandez, Luis Alejandro Mendez, Karime Pindter and Joyce Islas.
+On August 24, 2014, days before the official broadcast, the official cast of Acapulco Shore was revealed during the broadcast of the 2014 MTV Video Music Awards that took place at The Forum, in Inglewood, California, where they met Talia Loaiza, Luis Caballero, Fernando Lozada, Manelyk González, Tadeo Fernandez, Luis Alejandro Mendez, Karime Pindter and Joyce Islas.

 Acapulco Shore premiered on Saturday, September 27, 2014.
 The reality show brings together eight young strangers, with values centered on the obsession with the physical, the party and sex, which are recorded for 34 days without a script.

 In addition, MTV announced that it would be one of the few programs broadcast without censorship, stating everything that these guys do, will be seen on TV.